Management Prevents First-Week Puppy LossLast updated: August 02, 2016

 - Slow to whelp causes tired moms.
-Twenty-four hours is too long to whelp; 6-9 hours is the goal.
+Twenty-four hours is too long to whelp; six to nine hours is the goal.
 Exhausted moms are recovering, not doing puppy care.
 The need to get babies on the ground and in a timely manner seems obvious, but is often overlooked as a cause of first-week puppy loss.
 Two products have the biggest impact on labor:

 - Calcium gel – Needed for effective contractions and better puppy movement in the uterus.
 Timely delivery is the goal.
-(Read Calcium for Pregnant Dogs) Low calcium at this stage often leads to Uterine Inertia, puppy loss and C-Sections; all undesirable.
+Low calcium at this stage often leads to Uterine Inertia, puppy loss and C-Sections; all undesirable.

 When stopping puppy loss, let puppy have only colostrum the first 24 hours, allowing colostrum to manage the issue.
 Day two through seven, start D.E.S.
 Health-Gard liquid or Doc Roy's® GI Synbiotics Gel probiotic once daily.
 Giving puppy a probiotic once daily will hasten population of the gut with good bacteria.
 You don't want to give bad bacteria a place to live.
 Use caution here as puppies don't swallow well – just wipe gel on tongue and it will be swallowed.